SoroushMB/footies-shop/SETUP.md

 Make sure `FRONTEND_URL` in the backend `.env` matches your frontend URL.

 ### "AI features not working"
+The AI features require either a Google API key or OpenRouter API key (or both).
+- **Google Gemini** is used as the primary AI provider
+- **OpenRouter** automatically falls back when Gemini quota is exhausted
+- If both are configured, the system will automatically switch between them
-The AI features require a valid Google API key.
-Without it, the chat and suggestions will return placeholder responses.
+- Without any API keys, chat and suggestions will return placeholder responses

 ---